Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Measurements with the observables and

-Realization of the transformation $U$ of Eq.~(\ref{boson-qubit-transformation-0}) is challenging and beyond the scope of the article.
-By postulating the existence of $U$, measurements of $\hat{O}^{(\mbox{ parity})}_{s}$ and $\hat{O}^{(+,-)}_{s}$ can be realized however as follows.
+Realization of this transformation $U$ is challenging and beyond the scope of the article.
+By postulating the existence of $U$, we can realize measurements of $\hat{O}^{(\mbox{ parity})}_{s}$ and $\hat{O}^{(+,-)}_{s}$ however as follows.
 First, we consider the QFT of $L$ qubits \cite{Coppersmith1994,Ekert1996},